meedan/checkdesk-bot/README.md

 - Create `config.js` based on `config.js.example`, filling in the Twitter information above
 - Fill in `webhook.callback_url` with the full URL of the Checkdesk bot REST endpoint, e.g. `http://meedan.checkdesk.org/en/api/v1/bot`
 - Fill in `webhook.secret_token` with a secret passphrase that you enter on the Checkdesk side, at `http://meedan.checkdesk.org/en/admin/config/services/checkdesk-bot`
-- Run `node app.js` and send mentions or direct messages to the bot account
+- Run `npm start` and send mentions or direct messages to the bot account

 # Testing
 Testing using [Intern](https://theintern.github.io/)